 Introduction to machinery safety

-New machines must be UKCA marked or CE marked and supplied with a Declaration of Conformity and instructions in English.
+New machinery placed on the market in Great Britian (England, Scotland and Wales) must be UKCA or CE marked, supplied with a declaration of conformity, and have instructions in English.

 Why machinery safety is important